nitya308/nuggets-game/DESIGN.md

 ### Major data structures

 It uses the player data structure defined above in server.
 It also uses the Game data structure from the server.

+---
+## Extra credit
+Grid implements a radius of visibility (defined as constant 5 )